Ben Tansey

 Ben Tansey was the son of Bernard Tansey and Kathleen Glynn of Caltraghduff, Ballyforan, County Roscommon.
-Tansey played senior intercounty football and hurling for two different counties, Roscommon and Meath.
+Tansey played senior inter-county football and hurling for two different counties, Roscommon and Meath.

 Tansey started playing hurling and football with his local clubs, Four Roads and St Aidan's in Roscommon.
-He won underage hurling championships with Four Roads and also a U16"B" All-Ireland hurling medal with Roscommon.
+He won underage hurling championships with Four Roads and also a U16 "B" All-Ireland hurling medal with Roscommon.
 He played Minor and Under 21 football and hurling for Roscommon.
 Tansey went to Ballinafad College, in Mayo, where he played in four Connacht colleges hurling finals, won a Connacht colleges football medal and a Mayo colleges football championship.

-Tansey joined the Garda Síochána in 1973 and was stationed in Rush, Dublin, Balbriggan, and Navan.
+Tansey joined the Garda Síochána in 1973 and was stationed in Rush, Balbriggan, and Navan.
 He served in Navan for 27 years until his retirement in 2003.

 During his playing days in Roscommon Tansey won a Connacht Senior Football Championship in 1978 and an All-Ireland Junior Hurling Championship in 1974.
-Tansey is one of an elite group of Roscommon hurlers to have played Railway Cup with Connacht.
-He won 2 Roscommon Senior Hurling Championships with Four Roads and also a Connacht Senior Club Hurling Championship medal in 1977.
-He won an Intermediate Football Championship with St Aidan's and was also club footballer of the year in 1975.
+Tansey is one the Roscommon hurlers to have played Railway Cup with Connacht.
+He won two Roscommon Senior Hurling Championship titles with Four Roads, and also a Connacht Senior Club Hurling Championship medal in 1977.
+He won an Intermediate Football Championship with St Aidan's, and was also club footballer of the year in 1975.

-Tansey transferred to Navan O'Mahony's in 1979.
-With them he won 7 Meath Senior Football Championships and 2 Meath Senior Hurling Championships, being a member of the double winning team in 1985.
-He also won 2 Intermediate Hurling Championships and several Feis Cup and League football medals.
+Tansey transferred to Navan O'Mahonys in 1979.
+With them he won seven Meath Senior Football Championship titles and two Meath Senior Hurling Championship titles, being a member of the double-winning team in 1985.
+He also won two Intermediate Hurling Championship (IHC) titles and several Feis Cup and League football medals.
 He was also club footballer of the year and club hurler of the year.
-Tansey also holds the distinction of having won "Man of the Match" awards in both senior football(1979) and senior hurling(1986) finals.
-He was the Keegan Cup winning captain in 1981.
-Tansey last lined out for O'Mahony's in the Intermediate Hurling Final in 1996, aged 43, rounding off a 26 year club career with 15 club championship medals.
+Tansey also holds the distinction of having won "Man of the Match" awards in both senior football (1979) and senior hurling (1986) finals.
+He was the Keegan Cup-winning captain in 1981.
+Tansey last lined out for O'Mahony's in the 1996 IHC final, aged 43, rounding off a 26-year club career with 15 club championship medals.